kasir-barati/cloud/deploying-exercises/manual-deploy.md

        3. Modify it the way you like.
 I am just gonna:

-          1. As the first step we need to do a quick cleanup.
+          1. As the first step we need to do a quick cleanup for both backend and frontend.
           2. Remove the on pull request event trigger since I do not need it.
 [Learn more here](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows).

              Instead I add `workflow_dispatch:` to be able to run this workflow manually too.
 Just in case.